 My trip to Positano followed the general route – a flight into Rome followed by a leisurely rambling drive along the Italian coast.
 Enjoying a stop at Naples and Sorrento, before eventually arriving at my villa haven perched above Positano.
 The sun was setting over the Tyrrhenian Sea, the pretty houses and villas of the town were bathed in a golden light and the bougainvillaea hung over terraces like exotic jewels.
 I had found paradise.

 Here are some of my best things to do in Positano …

 Things To Do In Positano

-What to do in Positano for a Day? – Visit Pompeii and Herculaneum
+- Visit Pompeii and Herculaneum

 You might not consider yourself to be much of a history buff.
-In fact, the idea of antiquities might leave you a bit bored but let me assure you whether you know a doric column from a marble fresco, a tour of Pompeii and the lesser known Herculaneum will ignite the spirit of Indiana Jones or Lara Croft within the most jaded heart.
+In fact, the idea of antiquities might leave you a bit bored but let me assure you whether you know a Doric column from a marble fresco, a tour of Pompeii and the lesser-known Herculaneum will ignite the spirit of Indiana Jones or Lara Croft within the most jaded heart.

-When Mount Vesuvius blew her top in 79AD, she poured a 4 meter veil of ash, mud and lava over the city of Pompeii and nearby Herculaneum.
+When Mount Vesuvius blew her top in 79AD, she poured a 4-meter veil of ash, mud and lava over the city of Pompeii and nearby Herculaneum.

-These UNESCO protected sites, discovered in 1748 and 1738 respectively, offer visitors an opportunity to wander down ancient Roman streets, walk around buildings like the Central Thermae – public bath houses segregated for use by men and women – snoop into private villas and admire multi-coloured marble work and surviving frescos.
+These UNESCO protected sites, discovered in 1748 and 1738 respectively, offer visitors an opportunity to wander down ancient Roman streets, walk around buildings like the Central Thermae – public bathhouses segregated for use by men and women – snoop into private villas and admire multi-coloured marble work and surviving frescos.